Sustaining and growing the physician scientist pipeline

 - Connect and engage trainees with faculty mentorship at Ohio State

-- Increase the diversity of physician-scientists
+- Increase the diversity of physician scientists

-Medical Scientist Training Program
+Director, OSU Medical Scientist Training Program